 - ADDACS, ADDACS reports, Bacs, Direct Debit, penalties

-- 17, JAN 2018
+- 14, JAN 2021

-The Direct Debit Guarantee gives your customers the right to cancel a Direct Debit Instruction.
+The Direct Debit Guarantee gives your customers the right to cancel a Direct Debit Instruction (DDI) at any time.
 They won’t always get in touch with you to do this – they may go direct to their bank.
-With the popularity and simplicity of online banking, it’s very easy for a customer to manage their direct debits in this way.
+With the popularity and simplicity of online banking, it’s simple and straightforward for a customer to manage their Direct Debits in this way.

 How do I receive ADDACS reports?

-Downloading the XML version of your ADDACS report directly into your Bacs software means you receive the information in a consolidated and consistent way.
-This avoids errors that can arise from manual input.
+Downloading the XML version of your ADDACS report directly into your Bacs software means you receive the information, including the vital ADDACS reason codes, in a consolidated and consistent way.
+This avoids errors that can all too easily arise from manual input.
 You also avoid the administrative costs of manually inputting the data or printing reports.

-The benefits of actioning your ADDACs reports
+What are the benefits of actioning my ADDACs reports?

 How important is it that I action this information?

-As a service user, one of the key risks comes from being non-compliant with the Bacs scheme rules.
+As a Service User, one of the key risks comes from being non-compliant with the Bacs Scheme rules.
 As we’ve mentioned, you need to action the information in your ADDACS reports within 3 working days.
 Failing to do so means you are not complying.